On 12 July, the Prime Minister confirmed that almost all Covid-19 restrictions would be lifted on 19 July.

 - has natural immunity

 The government is also looking at whether those who have tested positive for the virus within the past six months may have natural immunity.
-The certificates look set to be offered in both digital and non-digital form.

 Continued Professional Development